MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     The UNREGISTERTABLECONNECTION function call is used to clear the previous connection.

-The codeunit code will be similar to the following:
+The codeunit code will look like this:

 ```
 OBJECT Codeunit 5001 RegsisterExternalConnections